Note: Russian visa regulations are notoriously changeable. Confirm everything stated here before you make your plans.

 Getting a Visa on Your Own

-1. Before applying for a visa, you must first get an official document called a "visa invitation" (priglashenie; sometimes called a "letter of invitation," "visa sponsor," or “visa support letter") from a Russian organization recognized by the Russian Foreign Ministry.
-Visa invitations are typically issued either by a hotel or by a tour operator; if you're arriving by cruise, you'll need to arrange an invitation through a third-party agency — see below.)
+- Before applying for a visa, you must first get an official document called a "visa invitation" (priglashenie; sometimes called a "letter of invitation," "visa sponsor," or “visa support letter") from a Russian organization recognized by the Russian Foreign Ministry.
+Visa invitations are typically issued either by a hotel or by a tour operator.
+If you're arriving by cruise, you'll need to arrange an invitation through a third-party agency — see below.)
 When you make a hotel reservation, ask the hotel to arrange for an invitation as well (they'll usually charge $15–30).
 If you're visiting more than one city in Russia, ask if your entire trip can be included on a single invitation, so that you don't have to get invitations from each hotel.
 You may find online agencies willing to issue invitations for a fee, but stick with the agency recommended by your hotel.
-Don't expect the invitation process to make sense; it feels (and is) bureaucratic and possibly corrupt.
+Don't expect the invitation process to make sense; it feels (and is) bureaucratic.
 The organization that issues your invitation is legally responsible for you during your stay in Russia, but in practice, you will never have any contact with them.

-3. Submit the invitation, the signed application form, your passport, a passport photograph, and the processing fee (money order or cashier’s check only) to the Russian Embassy.
-Applications are accepted anywhere from 30 to 90 days before departure (the specific timeframe changes constantly, but you'll certainly need at least a month for the full process).
-Russia's embassies and consulates in the US do not accept visa applications by mail.
-If you live near one of the Russian consulates in Washington, D.C., New York, San Francisco, Seattle, and Houston (for details, see the Russian embassy's website).
+- Submit the invitation, the form, your passport, a passport photograph, and the processing fee (money order or cashier’s check only) to the Russian Embassy.
+Applications are accepted anywhere from 30 to 60 days before departure (the specific timeframe changes constantly, but you'll need a few weeks for the full process).
+There are Russian consulates in Washington, D.C., New York, San Francisco, Seattle, and Houston (for details, see the Russian embassy's website).
 You have three options for filing your application: You can deliver it to one of the consulates in person ($33 fee); you can mail it to a consulate ($103 fee); or you can submit your application through a third-party service ($33 in-person fee, plus the agency's add-on service fee) — see next.

 Various agencies specialize in steering your visa application through the process.
 They can also help you arrange visa invitations and navigate the confusing application.
 I've had a good experience with Passport Visas Express.